MacPaw/cocoa-tools-cli/docs/Commands/EnvSubstCommand.md

 The EnvSubstCommand is also used internally by other commands:

-- **ImportSecretsCommand**: Uses envsubst options for processing configuration files
+- **ExportSecretsCommand**: Uses envsubst options for processing configuration files
 - **ObfuscateSecretsCommand**: Uses envsubst options for variable substitution in configuration

 ## Error Messages